All-About-Berlin/ursus/README.md

 ### Context processors

-Context processors take your content, and create a Context that the Renderers can use.
+Context processors take your content and create a Context that the Renderers use to render your website.

 For example, take this Entry, `posts/hello-world.md`: